-- Open the command line in Windows (shortcut: Windows key and R), write cmd in the opening line and press enter.
+- Open the command line in Windows by using the key combination Windows key + [R] and typing “cmd”.

 - Now copy just the number into your browser’s address field, confirm it, and log in with your relevant access information.

-Note: If internet protocol version 6 (IPv6) is used instead of version 4 (IPv4), the IP addresses of the DNS server must be changed.
-Google’s public DNS IPv6 addresses are:
+If Internet Protocol Version 6 (IPv6) is used instead of the Internet Protocol Version 4 (IPv4), then the IPv6 addresses of the DNS server must also be exchanged.
+The public DNSv6 addresses of the Google servers are:

-For the second step, you have to select the internet adapter in use.
-If you’re using a wireless network to access the internet, you need to select the WLAN adapter (wireless network connection).
-If you’re accessing the internet via cable, then the LAN adapter is the right choice (LAN connection).
-Once you’ve identified the correct network adapter, right-click and select ‘Properties’ from the menu.
+In the second step, you now need to select the Internet adapter you are using.
+If you have a wireless connection, select the WLAN adapter (Wireless Network Connection).
+If you are connecting to the Internet via cable, the LAN adapter is the right choice (LAN connection/Ethernet).
+Once you have identified the correct network adapter, right-click on it and select the “Properties” menu item.

 Step 4: Change DNS server address

-Click 'OK' to confirm the DNS server exchange.
+Click the “OK” button to confirm the DNS server change.

 Changing the DNS Server using PowerShell

-You can also use PowerShell to change the DNS server.
+You can also use Windows PowerShell to change the DNS server.
 This method is more suitable for experienced users.
 With just a single command, you can change the DNS server without having to click through all the Windows menus if, for example, the currently entered DNS server is not responding.

 Get-NetAdapter|select ifDesc, ifAlias, ifIndex, MediaType | fl

 In the example, the name of the adapter is “Ethernet”.
 Use the following command to change the DNS server addresses: